Kelve Road railway station

 Kelve Road is a railway station on the Western line of the Mumbai Suburban Railway network.
+The station code is KLV.
+It has three platforms.

-It is located in Palghar district of Maharashtra state in Konkan division.
+It is located in Palghar district of Maharashtra state in Konkan division of Western Railway Zone.
 Kelve Road railway station lies on the Virar-Dahanu local train service.
 All Dahanu Road bound local trains from Mumbai Western Rail route halt at this station.
 This is the third station after Virar, moving towards Dahanu Road.

 Kelve is very popular for its clean beaches and dam.
 Many tourist visit here throughout the year for the same reason.
 The Kelwa Beach is around 2 km away from the railway station.

 Platforms

 The station has three platforms, two of which lie on an island platform.
 The ticket office, along with a Roofed Waiting Hall lie inside the station building.
 This lies adjacent to platform no.1, near the western entrance.